§170.315(d)(8) Integrity

 - A Health IT Module must demonstrate integrity protection controls for data received during an exchange (e.g., by generating a hash upon receipt of a summary record in order to ensure the integrity of the information exchanged).

-Technical outcome – The health IT can create a message digest using a hashing algorithm with security strength equal or greater than SHA-2.
+Technical outcome – The Health IT Module can create a message digest using a hashing algorithm with security strength equal or greater than SHA-2.
 Clarifications:

 |

-Technical outcome – The health IT must be able to verify, in accordance with a hashing algorithm with security strength equal or greater than SHA-2, that information has not been altered or changed in any way.
+Technical outcome – The Health IT Module must be able to verify, in accordance with a hashing algorithm with security strength equal or greater than SHA-2, that information has not been altered or changed in any way.

 Clarifications: